pasccom/QTestLibPlugin/README.md

 - Filters to filter the test model (by message type: `Pass`, `Fail`, ...)
 - Allows to run `make check` for projects supporting it
-- Easy test environment and arguments configuration Ideas I currently have to extend the plugin are listed in the section PLANNED DEVELOPMENTS below.
+- Easy test environment and arguments configuration

+Ideas I currently have to extend the plugin are listed [below](#planned-developments).

 COMPATIBILITY TABLE
 -------------------